OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 Executing a SQL query from phpPgAdmin (ISO & VMDK)
 ==================================================

-phpPgAdmin, offers the capability of executing queries to a relational database.
+phpPgAdmin offers the capability of executing queries to a relational database.

 To perform a query on the database, click back on the ``natural_earth2`` database then press the ``SQL`` button from the main toolbar (the one at the left with the database symbol).